Sanskrit Buddhist literature: Tibet

 The Tibetan Buddhist scholar Sakya Pandita (1182-1251) was a well known scholar of Sanskrit grammar and literature, and promoted the study of these disciplines among Tibetan scholars during the New translation era.
-He had studied Sanskrit grammar, poetics, kavya, lexicography, and drama with Indian pandits like Sakyasribhadra (who traveled to Tibet and taught numerous Tibetan students).
+He had studied Sanskrit grammar, poetics, kāvya, lexicography, and drama with Indian pandits like Śākyaśribhadra (who traveled to Tibet and taught numerous Tibetan students).
 According to Jonathan Gold, Sakya Pandita held that Tibetan scholars needed to form an elite guard to protect the Buddha's Dharma from corruption.
 Sakya Pandita saw their main intellectual tools as "the great Indian traditions of grammar, literature, and philosophy."
 Sakya Pandita wrote various works in order to remedy what he saw as a lack of knowledge of classical Indian sciences by Tibetans, such as his Gateway to Learning.
 Other important Tibetan Sanskritists of the new translation period who also studied Sanskrit with Indian pandits were Chak Lotsawa and Thropu Lotsawa.

 Under Sakya Pandita's leadership, Sakya monastery became a major center of Sanskrit and Buddhist learning in Tibet.
 Sakya Pandita's tradition also promoted the study of the "five sciences" taught at Indian universities as a necessary part of the bodhisattva path.
 These are: "linguistic science (sabdavidya), logical science (hetuvidya), medical science (cikitsavidya), science of fine arts and crafts (silpakarmasthanavidya), and the spiritual sciences (adhyatmavidya) of the dharma."
 Sakya Pandita argued that without having some basic knowledge of Sanskrit (or at least without being aware of common Tibetan translation strategies and important Sanskrit terms), Tibetan scholars would make numerous mistakes in interpreting scriptures translated into Tibetan.
 Thus, for him, the ideal Buddhist scholar had at least some basic knowledge of Sanskrit.

 From the 15th century on, Tibetan Buddhists were pioneers in the woodblock printing of Sanskrit works.
-According to Kaptstein, the Tibetans were the first to use printing technology to copy Sanskrit texts.
+According to Kapstein, the Tibetans were the first to use printing technology to copy Sanskrit texts.
 Tibetans also had a developed tradition of Sanskrit calligraphy using numerous scripts.
 Many manuscripts of Sanskrit Buddhist texts have survived in Tibetan Buddhist monastic libraries.
 Another influential Tibetan Sanskritist was the Fifth Dalai Lama (1617-1682).
 He was known for promoting the study of Sanskrit among Tibetan literati.
 The Fifth's regent, Desi Sangye Gyatso (1653–1705), also continued to promote the study of Sanskrit texts on the "secular sciences" (vidyāsthāna) such as texts on poetics, grammar, astral calculation and medicine.
 His efforts included ensuring that the Zhol Printing House at the Potala Palace printed editions of the necessary Indian texts.